What is it?

 Who it is for?

-Gastric sleeve procedure is a to be considered as a surgical method of weight loss by patients between 18 and 60 who are obese and possibly have some other co-existing medical conditions.
+Gastric sleeve procedure is to be considered as a surgical method of weight loss by patients between 18 and 60 who are obese and possibly have some other co-existing medical conditions.

 Your surgery will take place in a private hospital.
 The procedure will be performed under general anaesthetics by a fully qualified and experienced surgeon with and assistance of a certified anaesthetist and nurses.
 The surgeon will be using a minimally invasive laparoscopic method (“keyhole surgery”).